The Interpublic Group of Companies Inc. (IPG) Upgraded Issued by Wall Street Gurus

 Based on The Interpublic Group of Companies Inc. (IPG), the company’s capital structure generated 180.95 points at debt to equity in total, while total debt to capital is 64.41.
 Total debt to assets is 28.30, with long-term debt to equity ratio resting at 151.36.
 Finally, the long-term debt to capital ratio is 53.87.

-Currently, EBITDA for the company is 226.20M with total debt to EBITDA at 2.38.
-When we switch over and look at the enterprise to sales, we see a ratio of 1.28, with the company’s debt to enterprise value settled at 0.38.
+When we switch over and look at the enterrpise to sales, we see a ratio of 1.28, with the company’s debt to enterprise value settled at 0.38.
 The receivables turnover for the company is 1.44 and the total asset turnover is 0.61.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.93.